 Financial management is similar to project management and virtual bookkeeping.
 However, you may need additional training to prove that you are a capable finance manager.
 In this role, you might be able to manage a company’s financial goals in addition to wealthy private citizens.

 Sales covers so many industries, and it will never go away.
+Sales skills will always be in high demand as companies need to push their products or services to and make more sales.
 At its most primitive, you need to persuade someone to buy something.
-If you can do that with anything, a sales job may be the perfect fit for you.
+If you have perfect trade skills and can do that with anything, a sales job may be the perfect fit for you.
 However, be prepared that success and profit depend on how many times you can get people to agree to a deal.
 Commission is typically the way that salespeople get paid, hence the need to be good at it.

 Soft Skills to Consider